hayeah/sike-react-course/absolute-positioning/index.md

 + Container should not be `position: static`.
-+ User percentage to position items responsively.
++ Use percentage to position items responsively.
 + Use CSS transform's `translate` function to offset an element by percentage of its own size.
 + If an element is `position: static`, it doesn't have z-index.